 Participation is necessary

 The key to making connections at any conference—in-person or virtual—is participation.
-To really get the most out of the conference experience, conference attendees must be prepared to do it all—classes, panels, breakout sessions, chatrooms, keynotes, networking events, happy hours, etc. This will lead to more meaningful connections with others, including fellow attendees, speakers, sponsors, and hosts.
+To really get the most out of the conference experience, virtual conference attendees must be prepared to do it all—classes, panels, breakout sessions, chatrooms, keynotes, networking events, happy hours, etc. This will lead to more meaningful connections with others, including fellow attendees, speakers, sponsors, and hosts.

-Attendees must go into a conference with the built-in expectation of participating.
+Attendees must go into a virtual conference with the built-in expectation of participating.
 This commitment might make some uncomfortable at first, but if you go into it with a pledge to yourself to participate, then you can mentally prepare yourself—and over time, it becomes easier and more comfortable.

 Make proper introductions